 There has recently been a renewed interest in the field of \acrshort{ml} \citep{dramsch_2020}, while efforts have been made to model storm surges operationally with \acrshort{nn}s as an alternative to hydrodynamic models \citep[e.g., ][]{deoliveira_et_al_2009, kim_et_al_2016, kim_et_al_2019, das_et_al_2011, tadesse_et_al_2020, sztobryn_2003, makarynskyy_2004}.
 At a global scale, complex \acrshort{ml} models for predicting the meteorological component of \acrshort{ssh} at hourly intervals using \acrshort{nn}s have been developed \citep{bruneau_et_al_2020, tiggeloven_et_la_2021}, achieving results comparable to those from hydrodynamic models.
 Together, these studies indicate that \acrshort{nn}s are capable of predicting \acrshort{ssh}, although they do not necessarily improve the performance compared to state of the art physics-based numerical models.
-On the other hand, it has been shown that the third approach that combines numerical models and data-driven methods can successfully be applied for post-processing the meteorological component predicted with a numerical model in the Adriatic Sea \citep{pasquali_2020}.
+On the other hand, this third approach has successfully been applied to correct short-term water level predictions with harmonic analysis in the Galveston Bay \citep{cox_et_al_2002}, and to post-process the meteorological component predicted with a numerical model using data-driven methods in the Adriatic Sea \citep{bajo_2010}.